johnnyy5929/sep10-freedom-project/blog/entry06.md

 ## Skills

 Testing codes- A skill I learned was testing code, I tried many codes until something works as I said before, it was a great skill that will help me later in code.
+Testing codes you need to be brave and try code which is a skill I learn.

 Researching- Another code I learned was researching which is searching up things that will help with my websites like the fonts, colors, Aframe and etc. Researching is an important skill that I have been developing over months.